Additional reading about pin types in general: Electrical type of schematic symbol pins

 In the very first example schematic, the battery was clearly a Power “output”.
 There were no ERC issues because the battery “output” was applied to other symbol “inputs”.
 In this second schematic, it is not clear that the Conn_01x02 is an “output” device.
 The library symbol could be changed to re-assign the pins as “outputs” and this second example schematic would pass the ERC; until the same Conn_01x02 symbol was used in a second instance and connected to pin 3 of the above regulator.

 KiCad has a rather unique tool to solve these ERC issues between symbols.
 KiCad’s creative solution is the PWR_FLAG!
+(The PWR_FLAG is found in the power library supplied with kicad.
+Use the “place power port” dialog and type PWR_FLAG into the search field.
+Place it like any other power symbol.)

 Adding the PWR_FLAG to the schematic and connecting separate ones to the voltage source symbols and ground points will create a schematic that is ERC compliant.